xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-create-android-test-case.md

       In the **Folder Browser** dialog, create a new folder or select an existing folder in **Object Repository** > click **OK**.

-11. You can add the recorded test steps to a new test case or append to or overwrite an existing one.
+11. You can add the recorded test steps to a new test case, append to or overwrite an existing one.

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-recorder-76/new-tc.png" width=85%>